 Her next strike came harder and faster in downward arc meant to cleave.
 But again, nothing.
 Nothing but her own frustration and her own emotions dulling the edge of her skill.

 She tore her sword back and swung again, and again, and again.
 Each time, he dodged, deflected, refused to retaliate.
-And with every evasion, the fire inside her blazed hotter.
+With every evasion, the fire inside her blazed hotter.

 That was what finally shattered her.
 [Name] stumbled back, chest heaving, sword trembling in her grip.
 Her pulse roared in her ears, a wild, frantic thing that refused to settle.

-And he just stood there, nothing more of calm and at ease, like she was the only one going crazy.
-Like she was the only one bleeding from this.
+And he just stood there, nothing short of calm and ease, like she was the only one going crazy.
+Like she was the only one bleeding from all of this.

-Her breath caught.
-Her fingers tightened around the hilt until pain flared up her arm.
+Her breath caught in her throat.
+Her fingers tightened around the hilt so hard pain flared up her arm.

 The words came out hoarse in half a demand, half a plea.
-And she hated it.
+God, she hated this.
 She hated that she needed an answer from him.

 His words were quiet, yet undoubtedly certain.